 The Des Moines Area MPO provides a regional forum to ensure coordination between the public and local, state, and federal agencies in regards to planning issues and to prepare transportation plans and programs.
 The Des Moines Area MPO develops both long- and short-range multimodal transportation plans, selects and approves projects for federal funding based upon regional priorities, and develops methods to reduce traffic congestion.

-The Des Moines Area MPO is comprised of 16 cities; DART; three associate, non-voting cities; unincorporated portions of three counties in central Iowa; and one associate, non-voting county.
+The Des Moines Area MPO is comprised of 16 cities; DART; four associate, non-voting cities; unincorporated portions of three counties in central Iowa; and one associate, non-voting county.
 The Des Moines Area MPO’s planning area encompasses over 500 square miles.
 Partner agencies include the Iowa Department of Transportation, the Federal Transit Administration, the Federal Highway Administration, the Des Moines International Airport, and the Heart of Iowa Regional Transit Agency.
 The map below illustrates the MPO’s planning area boundary and its member governments (click on the map for more information).

 Since the Federal-Aid Highway Act of 1962, MPOs have been required by federal law in urbanized areas with a population greater than 50,000 and are supported through federal funds.
 The Des Moines Area MPO acts as the formal transportation body for the greater Des Moines metropolitan area, carrying out the intent of 23 CFR 450.
 In 1983, the Governor of Iowa designated the MPO as the official MPO for the Des Moines Urbanized Area, as defined by the US Census Bureau.
 The Des Moines Area MPO functions as the Transportation Management Area as well, as it exceeds the population threshold of 200,000 persons established in 23 CFR 450.104.
 The MPO is organized as a separate legal entity pursuant to the provisions of Chapter 28E of the Iowa Code.